 Fayetteville is more than a destination.
 It’s an experience.

 Nestled in the Boston Mountain range of the Ozarks, Fayetteville is a favorite landing place for outdoor lovers.
 Fifty miles of beautiful trails for biking or hiking are available for everyone, from the seasoned mountain biker to the family using a stroller.
-In 2016 Fayetteville was designated a silver Bicycle Friendly Community by the League of American Bicyclists, a first in Arkansas.
+In 2021, Fayetteville was awarded the designation of Bike City by the Union Cycliste Internationale (UCI), the world governing body of cycling.

 Fayetteville boasts more than 50 parks and natural areas open to the public.
 The Botanical Garden of the Ozarks is the perfect spot for encountering the diversity and range of our region’s natural beauty, and the Buffalo National River is just a short drive from town.